Answers to frequently asked questions concerning the MSc EF

 Note that each accepted student needs to apply for accommodation as soon as she/he has decided to accept his/her study place.
 It is not possible for two students to live in one single room and, therefore, it is essential that each student sends his/her own accommodation application.
 It is also important to accept the received offer as otherwise one might end up not having an accommodation.
 The MSc EF studies start each year in August and therefore, all students would need to have accommodations in Joensuu from the beginning of August until the end of April.

 More information and a link to the application form in the web pages of the Student Housing Office Joensuun Elli.
 The detailed instructions will be sent with the letter of acceptance to all admitted students.

 8. Do I need to apply for a Finnish residence permit?

 If you come from non-EU countries, you need to apply for a Finnish residence permit as most of the MSc EF studies during the first year will be in Joensuu.
 Information on residence permits in Finland can be found on the web pages of the Finnish Immigration Service.
-In most cases if you receive a 2-year Finnish residence permit, you do not need to apply for a residence permit of your second-year host country.
+In most cases if you receive a 2-year Finnish residence permit, you do not usually need to apply for a residence permit of your second-year host country.
 If needed, the residence permit for the second academic year can be obtained later during the first spring or at the beginning of the second year as soon as you know your second year host university, however.
 The MSc European Forestry secretariat and the local country coordinators will be there to advise you.